FabioHdez/ihealth/README.md

 ```
 On the DB_CONNECTION remove "<>" and replace with actual values

-##Hosting
+## Hosting
-This project is currently hosted at https://fabioihealth.herokuapp.com/
+This project is currently hosted at https://fabioihealth.herokuapp.com/ it may take a 5 to 10 seconds to load because the application is hosted on a free tier of heroku's "dinos" which take a while to turn on.